University Lecturer

 D Stroobandt, AL Varbanescu, CB Ciobanu, M Al Kadi, A Brokalakis, G Charitopoulos, T Todman, X Niu, D Pnevmatikatos, A Kulkarni, E Vansteenkiste, W Luk, MD Santambrogio, D Sciuto, M Huebner, T Becker, G Gaydadjiev, A Nikitakis, AJW Thom

-2016 11th International Symposium on Reconfigurable Communication-Centric Systems-on-Chip, ReCoSoC 2016
+2016 11th International Symposium on Reconfigurable Communication-centric Systems-on-Chip (ReCoSoC)

 (2016)